volkbav/python-project-52/README.md

 ```
 make start
 ```
-To view web interface go to adress in brouser [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
+To view web interface go to address in browser [http://127.0.0.1:8000/](http://127.0.0.1:8000/)